Pantone's Color of the Year is a calming start to 2020

 Topshop Scallop Satin Blouse ($55; nordstrom.com)

-Inspiration from the '70s is in full-swing with this scalloped trimmed and billowy sleeve satin blouse from Topshop.
+Inspiration from the '70s is in full swing with this satin blouse from Topshop, with scalloped detailing and billowy sleeves.

 _______________________________________________________________________________